MariaTsantaki/FASMA-synthesis/README.md

 This content is also included [here](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/manual/Manual_fasma.pdf) as a manual for easy access.
 Moreover, we provide documentation on the functions at `docs` folder where the user can build the documentation with `make html` .

+# Testing

+There are some basic tests to check if the installation is correct in `FASMA/test` for the solar spectrum.
+Run ```python test_FASMA.py``` and check the output files for the expected solar parameters.

 # Contributing

 FASMA needs input to improve.
 Users are welcome to ask questions, propose a new features, or report a bugs either by opening an issue on GitHub or contact here: tsantaki@arcetri.astro.it